The Bachelorette (American TV series) season 16

-The sixteenth season of The Bachelorette features Clare Crawley, a 39-year-old hairstylist from Sacramento, California, and Tayshia Adams, a 29-year-old phlebotomist from Corona del Mar, California.
-The season was originally set to premiere on May 18, 2020, however the COVID-19 pandemic forced production to postpone indefinitely, it premiered on October 13, 2020.
+The sixteenth season of The Bachelorette premiered on October 13, 2020.
+It features Clare Crawley, a 39-year-old hairstylist from Sacramento, California, and Tayshia Adams, a 29-year-old phlebotomist from Corona del Mar, California.

+The season was originally set to premiere on May 18, 2020, however the COVID-19 pandemic forced production to postpone indefinitely.
 The season also aired on Tuesday nights instead of its regular Monday night timeslot.

 Crawley was the runner-up on the 18th season of The Bachelor featuring Juan Pablo Galavis.
 She also made appearances on seasons one and two of Bachelor in Paradise, and on Bachelor Winter Games.
 At 39, Crawley is the oldest Bachelorette in the show's history; the previous oldest Bachelorette was Rachel Lindsay, who was 32 on her season.
 Due to the pandemic, the entire season was filmed at La Quinta Resort & Club in La Quinta, California.
 Crawley departed the show in episode 4 after choosing 31-year-old Dale Moss as her fiancé.
 Moss became the first African American winner in the franchise's history.
 The couple broke up on January 19, 2021.
 They got back together soon after, but broke up for good on September 27, 2021.

 Adams finished in third place on the 23rd season of The Bachelor featuring Colton Underwood.
 She also made an appearance on season 6 of Bachelor in Paradise.
 The season concluded on December 22, 2020, with Adams accepting a proposal from 36-year-old addiction specialist Zac Clark.
 They ended their engagement on November 22, 2021.